icub-tech-iit/documentation/mkdocs/tendons_icub/docs/cabling_V2.md

 Please follow this [link](Lower_Arm_V2.md) for an extended HOWTO route the cable.

-Once the 3 proximal joints are cabled, the lateral vieof the forearm should look like this
+Once the 3 proximal joints are cabled, the lateral view of the forearm should look like this
 <center>
     <img src="/img/HAND_WRIST_V2/L4RM-cabling.png">
 </center>